Local Investment

 Funding criteria in a nutshell:

 The beneficiaries can belong to any age groups, and they should be Southwark residents.
-Priority will be given to projects or activities that are taking place locally to London Bridge or in neighbouring areas.
+Priority will be given to projects or activities that are primarily taking place locally to London Bridge or in neighbouring areas.

 Funded projects must work in accordance with Team London Bridge’s aim of supporting sustainable and thriving community places, while focusing on at least one of these areas of priority:

-- creativity, arts & physical wellbeing
+- Creativity, arts & physical wellbeing

-- nature & sustainability
+- Nature & sustainability

-- employment, learning & upskilling
+- Employment, learning & upskilling

 As part of our efforts to reflect the diversity of our Southwark community, we particularly encourage applications from black and minority ethnic groups.